Bernardo Parra

-Bernardo Emmanuel Parra Camacho (born 6 January 2005) is a Mexican professional footballer who plays as a defensive midfielder for Liga MX club UANL and the Mexico national under-20 team.
+Bernardo Emmanuel Parra Camacho (born 6 January 2005) is a Mexican professional footballer who plays as a defensive midfielder for Liga MX club Querétaro.

 Club career

 UANL

 Parra began his career at the academy of UANL, progressing through all categories, until making his professional debut on 11 January 2025, being subbed in at the 89th minute of a 3–1 win against Atlético San Luis.